What Are the 6 Most Common Types of Metal Working?

 When to Choose Casting

 Casting is often used for producing complex shapes like automotive engine blocks, pump housings, and decorative parts.
+Having the right metal working tools for the job ensures that these parts are crafted with accuracy and consistency.

 3. Welding – Joining Metals Together